Kuhjuice/Tunkki/README.md

 ### initialize environment

+- Create a seperate user with ` sudo adduser tunkking `
+- Add user to the docker group ` sudo usermod -aG docker tunkking `
 - copy .env.example to .env and symfony/.env to /symfony/.env.dev.local and change the defaults
 - `docker compose build; docker compose up -d;`